SHMModbus/SHM_Modbus/docs/index.md

 ### Flatpak
-The application is available as flatpak and published on flathub as ```network.koesling.shm-modbus```.
+The application is available as flatpak and published on flathub as ```io.github.shmmodbus```.

 The installation can be done with the following command:
 ```
-flatpak install network.koesling.shm-modbus
+flatpak install io.github.shmmodbus
 ```